How To Be A Remote Founder

 Be present on-site from time to time.
 While working remotely I tried to be physically present in the Netguru HQ at least a few times a month (2-4).
 If it’s not possible, I think it’s important to at least be present on company retreats or other internal events every month or so.

 What a remote coworker needs from his or her team:

 Motivation and Trust.
-Team deliver stuff because they want not because they are controlled by you in any way.
+Team delivers stuff because they want not because they are controlled by you in any way.
 Sounds obvious but if you are control freak its difficult to deal with the idea that you can’t see your team physically working.
 You need to trust your team.
 If you can’t trust your team remote work is not for you.

 Inclusiveness.
 One remote person means that whole team is working remotely even when they work in the same room.
 It’s easy for the people in the room to have an in-person meeting and exclude remote workers.
 It can be difficult at the beginning, but it’s crucial to have all communication on some digital channel accessible by all parties involved in the project/work at all times.
 Keep in mind that the communication tools mentioned above should facilitate this as much as possible.

 A good working environment.
 Remote working can be super frustrating when your internet connection is poor or background noise is preventing you from having productive video call.

 Difficulties of working remotely: